Vegan banana pancakes are fluffy, light, and full of sweet banana flavor. These are perfect for a weekend breakfast!

-I was a little worried that the very ripe banana would make the batter too heavy, but these pancakes still turned out very light and fluffy.
+You might wonder if the very ripe banana would make the batter too heavy, but these vegan banana pancakes were very light and fluffy.
 They had just the right amount of banana flavor – it was there, but not overpowering.
-Both boys loved these, so I’ll be making them again soon.
+Both of my boys loved these, so I’ll be making them again soon.

 - 1 teaspoon vanilla